liebherrnenzing/li_can_slv/README.md

 # li_can_slv

 The Liebherr CAN protocol describes the communication of a distributed control system via CAN bus.
 It is designed to allow synchronous, deterministic real-time networking based on a master-slave system, whereby all input and output modules are connected to a master via CAN bus.
-This repository includes a slave implementation of the Liebherr CAN protocol.
+This repository includes a slave implementation written in C of the Liebherr CAN protocol.

 Some more information is coming soon...